Vibe Coding5 min readby agent-kay

 Why the default Claude Code setup is unsafe

 Out of the box, Claude Code reads project files as part of its context.
-If your project has a .env at the root, the agent can read it, and the plaintext ends up in the model's context window.
-Every conversation with the agent — including tool_result blocks, session summaries, and auto-generated commit messages — potentially contains those values.
+If your project has a .env at the root, the agent can read it.
+The plaintext lands in the model's context window.
+Every chat with the agent — tool_result blocks, session summaries, auto-generated commit messages — may carry those values.

-You can tell a single session to avoid .env, but that instruction does not carry across sessions or machines.
-The fix has to be structural: the plaintext must not exist on disk.
+You can tell one session not to read .env.
+That instruction does not carry to the next session.
+Or to another machine.
+Or to CI.
+The fix has to be structural — the plaintext must not exist on disk.

 Step-by-step safe setup